RaimundSchramm/mentor/ruby_style_guide.md

 #### 1. General
 ##### 1.1 Indentation

+a) Indent everything according to its scope and relatively to each other.
-Indent each subordinated line of code by exactly two spaces.
+b) Indent each subordinated line of code by exactly two spaces.
 Also do not use tabs for this.

 ```ruby
 1  class MyClass